 Email firstname.lastname@example.org or telephone 0300 01234 35.

-Many types of businesses must remain closed to reduce and slow the spread of the virus.
+Some types of businesses must remain closed to reduce and slow the spread of the virus.

 If you are a business or venue, please read GOV.UK's guidance for businesses and other venues subject to further social distancing measures.

-New legislation to enforce closure
+Legislation to enforce closure

-New legislation is in place to ensure that these closures and restrictions are enforceable where businesses do not adhere to requested measures.
+Legislation is in place to ensure that these closures and restrictions are enforceable where businesses do not adhere to requested measures.
 Businesses found to be operating in contravention of these regulations will be committing an offence and may be subject to prohibition notices and potentially unlimited fines.

 Please let us know if a business is operating when it should be closed by emailing EHAdmin@bedford.gov.uk